Q&A

 A. Yes.
 To qualify for the exemption of the application fee, a project built on state / county / municipal land that benefits a public entity will need to show proof of this through a letter on official stationery of the public agency under signature of a bona fide officer, elected official, or employee of the public entity attesting to the status of the public entity.

-A: Your project will likely still pre-qualify, but you will still need to submit a pre-qualification application prior to submitting a bid to receive a new Project ID for the second solicitation.
-None of the prequalification requirements have changed.
+A. Your project will likely still pre-qualify, but you will still need to submit a pre-qualification application prior to submitting a bid to receive a new Project ID for the second solicitation.

-Q: What if we can’t find our project ID from the first solicitation?
+Q. What if we can’t find our project ID from the solicitation?